jarkonik/bevy_scriptum/book/src/introduction.md

 - flexibility
 - hot-reloading

 Scripts are separate files that can be hot-reloaded at runtime.
-This allows you to quickly iterate on your game logic without having to recompile your game.
+This allows you to quickly iterate on your game logic without having to recompile it.

 All you need to do is register callbacks on your Bevy app like this:
 ```rust